Awards & Scholarships

 • Must be an employee of the NYPD, FDNY or Department of Corrections and maintain employment

-• Must be enrolled full-time in a degree program
+• Must be enrolled full-time in a degree program for full scholarship; part time students received pro-rated scholarship

 Uniform Services Scholarship – Undergraduate